ClaudioNazareth/registration-service/README.md

 ```
 ###### This will output an html report to target/pit-reports/YYYYMMDDHHMI.

-You can also test the application at : https://registration-service.herokuapp.com/swagger-ui.html
+You can also test the application online on swagger that was deployed on herokuapp : https://registration-service.herokuapp.com/swagger-ui.html

 #### Data base

-- The application contains a built-in ** MongoDB ** database that is initialized along with application
+- The application contains a built-in **MongoDB** database that is initialized along with application
     - Port to access MongoDB: **12345**

-- The log is generated at  **registration-service.log** file created at the root of the application.

 - For the resources exposed I have used the following:
     - **201 Created** - to **POST**.
     - I used some principles of **HATEOAS** for the API , lik to create a new resources is returned